LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

-# Pull-based ZeroTouch
+# Pull-based Zero-Touch Provisioning

+Objective:
-Our goal is to load the right ios  and configuration   on our new devices without human intervention.
+The primary aim is to automate the loading of the correct iOS and configuration onto our new devices, eliminating the need for manual intervention.

-This guild describe how we can do with zeroTuch with pull-based metoh. pull-based metoh meaning the new switch fixes is going all the work witkout any addtion software monetoring the process.

-The topolegies look like this:
+Guide Overview:
+This guide provides a detailed approach to implementing Zero-Touch Provisioning using a pull-based method.
+In a pull-based model, the new switch undertakes the necessary actions independently, without the need for additional software to monitor the process.

+Topology Overview:
+Below is a representation of the network topology utilized in this approach:

 ```
                (R1)